 Students who have their appeal request denied or do not submit an appeal can regain their financial aid eligibility.

 Achievement of a cumulative 2.0 GPA will restore good standing academically; financial aid good standing will depend both on academic progress and hours successfully completed.
-Eligibility for federal financial aid may be reestablished by completing without any federal financial aid assistance; sufficient credit hours to bring your cumulative completion rate to 67% or higher and/or raise your cumulative GPA to the minimal standards will help students regain financial aid eligibility.
+Eligibility for federal financial aid may be re-established by completing without any federal financial aid assistance; sufficient credit hours to bring your cumulative completion rate to 67% or higher and/or raise your cumulative GPA to the minimal standards will help students regain financial aid eligibility.